The experience of childhood

 I have written or edited four books on children’s lives, and details of these books can be found in the section of my website that details my writings.

 As part of an initiative to broaden the conversation around childhood, child subjectivity, and child rights, I have started a new book series with colleagues Dr. Awad Ibrahim, [University of Ottawa], Dr. Gabrielle Ivinson [Manchester Metropolitan University], and Dr. Marek Tesar [University of Auckland].
 The series is entitled CRITICAL CHILDHOOD & YOUTH STUDIES: Theoretical Explorations and interventions in clinical, educational, social and cultural settings.
-A flyer for this series, offering a statement of purpose, details of the international editorial advisory board, and requirements for submitting proposals for monographs or edited volumes will be posted here shortly.
+A flyer for this series, offering a statement of purpose, details of the international editorial advisory board, and requirements for submitting proposals for monographs or edited volumes can be found in the Editorial Projects tab on this website.